openfisca/combine-calculators/README.md

 Experimental!
 Use OpenFisca with other calculators, compare results, merge their formulas.
 The scripts files and notebooks are in scripts/

+# Adding more "cases CERFA" to make the comparator more precise!

+For now, we only cover about 10 most commun CERFA inputs, including situation, children, salary.
+Adding more CERFA inputs will make the comparator more powerful and reliable.

+* start adding the CERFA input with its distribution in population_simulator.py

+If you do not know the exact distribution, we wrote a function to get an approximation from the values provided in: http://www2.impots.gouv.fr/documentation/statistiques/2042_nat/2015/revenus_2014_6e_ano.pdf

+a) get the value_filled and total_amount for your input
+b) run:
+python population_simulator.py --filled=value_filled --total=total_amount
+c) it will give you the parameters that you can put in in the function "generate_random_cerfa" of "population_simulator.py"

+* CERFA inputs get converted automatically to OpenFisca, M, and Online

+If the "alias" of the CERFA input is filled in OpenFisca, all conversion to M, OpenFisca and Online should be automatic.
+When the alias is not filled in, you might need to update input_variable_converter.py.

+* Run calculators against each other (cf below)

+* Vizualize results (cf below)

 # Running calculators against each other

 TL;DR Compares M, Openfisca, and Online on a given population by running: